Wisconsin Caregiver Law

 .
 Candidates submitting applications to the DMS program must also provide an essay (no more than 1,000 words) completed on campus in the Assessment Center.
 The essay will follow a question and answer format and will include information related to the following; why they are interested in and their knowledge of the profession, experience in healthcare, specific skills and duties of a sonographer, and characteristics that make them a good candidate for the program.

 .
-The DMS program follows a competitive enrollment process whereby candidate applications are reviewed by a ranking process.
 Candidates are ranked in the following categories: HESI scores and program essay.
 The highest ranking candidates will be offered a place on the program wait list.
-Remaining candidates will be canceled and have an opportunity to re-apply with the following year's applicants.
+Remaining candidates will need to resubmit a new application for the following year to have an opportunity to re-apply with the following year's applicants.

 Requirements for Program Entry